The Barkley Fall Classic

 Laz laughed as I got my bib punched.
 I leave this final aid station thanking him for letting me run the race.
 As I walk towards the finish, I’m in a trans.
 I’m thinking about how beautiful the day was.
 How scared and energized everyone was on Start.
 How steep and tough the climbs were at Testicle Spectacle and Rat Jaw.
 How magical it was to run through that jeep road, breaking through the first golden rays of sun boosting our spirits.
 How meaningful every drop of blood was that seeped through our skin after being scratched off the briar to tell us – how alive we are.
 Silently, I’m thanking that majestic Frozenhead State Park for letting us make it our home for a day, and letting us walk through the trails of spiritual transformation we seek through suffering and getting a sense of accomplishment.
 I look at the soil on my shoes and thank it for saving me off crashing on rocks and letting plants grow, that provided me so much of support and shade.

-As I walk, I look at the gate of FrozenHead State Park and think, every year so many in spring walk into this door of transformation and go back as completely different human.
+As I walk, I look at the gate of FrozenHead State Park and think, every year so many in spring walk into this door of transformation and go back as a completely different human.
 The park is not just a park, it’s a house of transformation that pushes you beyond your limits to achieve something never touched before.
 Although, I’m walking on this trail to Marathon Finish as a failure, but, today I had my share of successes and learning.
-I overcame fear of fast downhill running, conquered some of the world’s toughest technical trails and ran past hundreds of runners on toughest section of the race, making me trust my abilities and strengths more and walk back home with a belief – I can do it!
+I overcame the fear of fast downhill running, conquered some of the world’s toughest technical trails and ran past hundreds of runners on toughest section of the race, making me trust my abilities and strengths more and walk back home with a belief – I can do it!

 I get back to running again, and finish last half mile with a sprint, as I crash on the ground for next half hour, celebrating the new Gaurav I discovered there.
 Race Director Steve Durbin announces my finish time of 11 hours 38 minutes and 36 seconds, just second one from my nation to walk that trail.
 I believe I left a part of me in Frozenhead and carried some home.
 However, as I’m typing this I realize I’m slowly developing the ability to realize the power of “here”.
 When I was at FHSP, that was here.
 Now I’m home, so home is here.
 But, I realize I’m carrying my home with me, that means wherever I am that is HERE!